 For years I have searched for the perfect clean alternative to commercial deodorant.
 Perfect for me, that is.
-Not one to be overly concerned about sweat or perspiration (it is natural and healthy for that body to perspire, so why suppress it?), I wanted something that was a good counter for body odor that was also effective — meaining, something that would last longer than an hour or two.
+Not one to be overly concerned about sweat or perspiration (it is natural and healthy for the body to perspire, so why suppress it?), I wanted something that was a good counter for body odor that was also effective — meaining, something that would last longer than an hour or two.

 After a little bit of digging, I found a couple of recipes online that were quite simple to make in my own kitchen.
 I tweaked the recipes to create a formula that incorporated some of the best aromative effects of the chosen essential oils and to give them a stronger odor fighting punch.
-Once all the compontent were gathered, it took less than 15 minutes to create a crème deodorant that revaled a natural version I paid a tidy sum for someone else to make for me.
+Once all the ingredients were gathered, it took less than 15 minutes to create a cream deodorant that rivaled a natural version I paid a tidy sum for someone else to make for me.
 Never again with this recipe.
 I am happy to report it worked well — sometimes for a couple of days at a time, and didn't leave permanent white streaks on my clothing.

 What you need to make your own homemade deodorant: